Nyx0uf/mpv-hue-ambilight/readme.md

 It is written in *C++11*, why ? because I needed some handy containers like unordered sets.

 The algorithm is trivial (dumb, even) and could surely be improved.
-The color is computed from the 8 columns of pixels on the left and right edge.
+The color for left and right lamp is computed from the 4 columns of pixels on the left and right edge of the frame and for the middle a square of 64x64 at the center of the frame.

 You need ffmpeg to be installed, but that's not a problem since you already use mpv.